Take response actions on a device

 Live response is designed to enhance investigations by enabling you to collect forensic data, run scripts, send suspicious entities for analysis, remediate threats, and proactively hunt for emerging threats.

-For more information on live response, see Investigate entities on machines using live response
+For more information on live response, see Investigate entities on devices using live response

-As part of the investigation or response process, you can collect an investigation package from a machine.
-By collecting the investigation package, you can identify the current state of the machine and further understand the tools and techniques used by the attacker.
+As part of the investigation or response process, you can collect an investigation package from a device.
+By collecting the investigation package, you can identify the current state of the device and further understand the tools and techniques used by the attacker.

-To download the package (Zip file) and investigate the events that occurred on a machine
+To download the package (Zip file) and investigate the events that occurred on a device

-- Select Collect investigation package from the row of response actions at the top of the machine page.
+- Select Collect investigation package from the row of response actions at the top of the device page.

 - Specify in the text box why you want to perform this action.
 Select Confirm.